North Los Angeles

 for Alexander Technique Teachers & Trainees

-The main objective of this course will be to learn about the particular needs of People Living with Parkinson's (PlwPD) and to suggest the most successful ways to apply Alexander principles when working with this population.
+The main objective of this training day will be to learn about the particular needs of People Living with Parkinson's (PlwPD) and their care partners, and to suggest the most successful ways to apply Alexander principles when working with this population.

 The Poise Project has a grant from the Parkinson's Foundation to deliver classes for care partners of PlwPD at eight sites in North Carolina in 2017-2018.
 We have received a second grant to expand this program into Washington DC in 2018-2019.
 We will be working to expand this and other programs into Southern California.
 We will also be working to initiate patient referral programs in partnership with area neurologists, as we have in place now in the Bay Area.

 In relation to these programs, we are applying for funding for research projects to measure the efficacy and long term retention of AT training for PlwPD as compared to exercise programs and other interventions.

 Teachers who participate in this day of training will be considered part of the pool of teachers we will draw from for our future class programming and research projects for PlwPD and care partners as new classes are created and regional expansion occurs.